 Creating the Signatures

-I like buying used manga books so I can cut out the images and use them in my personal journals.
-I find this a fun way to add visual context to some of my journals that are otherwise simple diary entries.
+I wanted a focal point for each collage, and, when I was deciding what to use, these manga cutouts that I like to collect came to mind.
+You see, I like buying used manga books so I can cut out the images and use them in my personal journals.
+I find this a fun and easy way to add visual context to some of my journals that are otherwise simple diary entries.
 I keep a handful of these manga images in a tin container.
 These are tiny cutouts, and so I thought they would be perfect for my mini collages.
 The manga images I ended up using in this project are from Hidamari Sketch by Aoki Ume.
-Her characters are super adorable and the plot of the manga is interesting as well.
+Her character drawings are super adorable and the plot of the manga is interesting as well.
 It’s about the everyday life of a group of students who go to an art school and live in the same apartment building.

-Creating the Journal Covers
+CREATING THE Journal Covers

 Looking for more reasons to use my fabric scraps, I decided to make signature wraps for the journals.
 And I’m glad I did because they add another level of interest to the journals.

-Binding the Journals
+Binding THE Journals